echonest/echoprint-server/README.md

 1. Run the api.py webserver as a test

         cd API
         python api.py 8080

 2. Ingest codes with http://localhost:8080/ingest:

     POST the following variables:

         fp_code : packed code from codegen
         track_id : if you want your own track_ids.
 If you don't give one we'll generate one. length : the length of the track in seconds codever : the version of the codegen artist : the artist of the track (optional) release : the release of the track (optional) track : the track name (optional)

     For example:

         curl http://localhost:8080/ingest -d "fp_code=eJx1W...&track_id=thisone&length=300&codever=4.1"

 3. Query with http://localhost:8080/query?fp_code=XXX

     POST or GET the following:

         fp_code : packed code from codegen

 ## Generating and importing data

 1. Download and compile the echoprint-codegen
-2. Generate a list of files to fingerprint find /music -name "*.mp3" > music_to_ingest
+2. Generate a list of files to fingerprint

+        find /music -name "*.mp3" > music_to_ingest
-3. Generate fingerprint codes for your files
+4. Generate fingerprint codes for your files

         ./codegen -s < music_to_ingest > allcodes.json
-4. Ingest the generated json.
+5. Ingest the generated json.

         python fastingest.py [-b] allcodes.json
-    The -b flag creates a file, bigeval.json that can be used to evaluate the accuracy of the fingerprint and server (see below)
+    The -b flag creates a file named bigeval.json that can be used to evaluate the accuracy of the fingerprint and server (see below)

 ## Using the community data